Updated: Sep 5

-If you're looking for some great dog-friendly places to take your dog hiking in San Diego County, you've come to the right place.
-In this dog lover blog post, we'll share some of our favorite trails, as well as tips on how to make the most of your hike.
-So whether you're a local looking for new adventures or a visitor planning a trip to sunny California, be sure to check out these 15 dog-friendly hiking trails:
+If you're looking for some great dog-friendly hikes in San Diego County, you've come to the right place.
+In this blog post, we'll share some of our favorite trails, as well as tips on how to make the most of your hike.
+So whether you're a local looking for new adventures or a visitor planning a trip to sunny California, be sure to check out these 15 dog-friendly hiking trails right in San Diego County!

 There are plenty of reasons to take your dog hiking.
 For one, it's a great way to get some exercise for both you and your pup.
 Hiking is also a great way to bond with your dog, and it's a fun way to explore the great outdoors together.
 Plus, there's nothing quite like the feeling of accomplishment when you complete a trail with your furry friend by your side.